Géza Kresz

-Géza Kresz de Szemlőhegy (30 August 1846 – 10 April 1901) was a Hungarian physician, founder of the Budapest Voluntary Ambulance Society and the Pest Skating Club.
+Géza Kresz of Szemlőhegy (30 August 1846 – 10 April 1901) was a Hungarian physician, founder of the Budapest Voluntary Ambulance Society and the Pest Skating Club.

 Early life

 Kresz was born in Pest to Carl Kresz, a son of a fruiterer from Merseburg, who fled to Hungary to avoid impressment, and a daughter of a bookseller.
 He was the youngest of the six children of the couple.
 He studied for physician and earned his medical degree in 1871 in the University of Pest.

 Work

 Kresz first worked as a general practitioner and later became a health officer in the 5th district of Budapest.
 In 1876 the law for the organization of ambulance institutions was enacted, by that it became the responsibility of the police, thus the central district police stations were operating as the first ambulance stations.
 However, this system could not cope with the increasing number of tasks in the period of industrialization, and to be able to carry out the rescue missions, Géza Kresz founded the Budapest Voluntary Ambulance Society (Budapesti Önkéntes Mentő Egyesület, BÖME) in 1887, utilizing the model that was used in Vienna since a few years.

 In the coming years he established the organized ambulance system, actively participated in the elimination of cholera and organized the supply of Budapest with breast milk.

 In 1890 the Ambulance Palace (Mentőpalota) - designed by Zsigmond Quittner - was erected on the proposal of Kresz.
 This was the first building in Europe that was built as an ambulance station and it still serves as the headquarters of the National Ambulance.
 The building process took one and a half years and was financed by the donations of wealthy citizens.
 In the yard were found the stables with hayloft and the horse-drawn ambulance coaches.
 Kresz also had his residence in the Ambulance Palace, where he lived with his family on the second floor.

 The second wing of the building was handed over in the second part of the 1890s.
 The bedrooms of the residential employees, the storage rooms, and the Ambulance Museum - established by Kresz - were placed here.
 Kresz collected and systematized the instruments and other memorabilia to create this special museum, which is still unique in Europe.

 As a devoted fan of ice skating, Kresz played pioneer role in popularizing the sport in Hungary.
 On his initiation was founded the Pest Skating Club (Pesti Korcsolyázó Egylet) in 1869 and he set up the first skating rink, the City Park Ice Rink, on the frozen lake of the City Park.
 Ice skating quickly became a beloved sport, which is shown that the number of skating club members grew from 35 to 432 in the first year.